ChrisRimondi/MapOSCAL/_posts/2025-09-01-MapOSCAL-K8s-Support.md

 # **Kubernetes Analysis in MapOSCAL v0.5.0**

 We’ve just released [MapOSCAL v0.5.0](https://github.com/ChrisRimondi/MapOSCAL/releases/tag/v0.5.0), and this release takes a big step forward: **Kubernetes analysis**.
-While earlier versions of MapOSCAL focused on individual services or files, this update lets us reason about workloads at the cluster level and represent them as OSCAL components.
+While earlier versions of MapOSCAL focused on application source code, this update lets us reason about workloads at the cluster level and represent them as OSCAL components.

-## Why Kubernetes Analysis Matters
+### Why Kubernetes Analysis Matters

 Modern applications are rarely just one binary or container.
 They run as **collections of pods, deployments, and services**, stitched together into an ecosystem.
 From a compliance perspective, this creates a challenge: